Written by Mal Webb

 Pluck it strongly while you touch your finger

-You can split it in 2 parts, 3, 4, 5 and 6
+Well, you can split it in 2 parts, 3, 4, 5 and 6

 Even 7 or more, these are known as harmonics